Cyber Security

 Types of Attack Vectors: Identifying Common Threats in Cybersecurity

-In today's digital landscape, the cannot be overstated.
-Organizations face a myriad of that threaten their operational integrity and the confidentiality of sensitive information.
+In today's digital landscape, the importance of cybersecurity cannot be overstated.
+Organizations face a myriad of threats that threaten their operational integrity and the confidentiality of sensitive information.

 • Phishing: Deceptive emails designed to trick users into revealing sensitive information, often leading to unauthorized access to accounts or systems.
 Recent trends suggest that phishing incidents have become progressively advanced, employing social engineering strategies to exploit human weaknesses.